How to Become a Pediatrician: A Step-by-Step Guide For Your Medical Career

 After exploring your passion for medicine and preparing for a medical career during high school by studying science-related subjects, including biology, chemistry and physics, the first step to becoming a pediatrician begins with earning a bachelor’s degree.

-Pursuing a health-related bachelor’s degree provides a solid foundation for a career as a pediatrician and ensures you meet the prerequisite course requirements for acceptance into an MD program.
+Pursuing a health-related bachelor’s degree provides a solid foundation for a career as a pediatrician and ensures you meet the prerequisite course requirements for acceptance into a 4-year MD program.
 Biological sciences are the most popular pre-med courses before medical school, while students can also pursue courses in fields like humanities, English, health and social sciences.

 2. Gain Experience in Healthcare